AdamGustavsson/agentic-search-memory-mcp/ASSOCIATIVE_MEMORY.md

 - When you view a file, the server automatically:
   1. Shows the primary file content
   2. Finds up to 3 related files (configurable)
-  3. Includes the content of related files inline
+  3. Lists related file paths (agent must explicitly view to access content)

 ## Example Output